SameOldSamOld/CyTOFAuroraComparison/README.md

 */data/percountCounts.csv* is the dataset with raw values used to calculate 95% confidence interval as requested by reviewers.

-You can run this code by copy pasting this code into R:
+You can run this code by copy pasting this code into the RStudio Console:

     eval(parse("https://raw.githubusercontent.com/SameOldSamOld/CyTOFAuroraComparison/master/plotPCCounts_figure1d.R"))